 Jin Onuki1 and Masateru Suwa1

-When a n+-type surface of a diode is bonded to an electrode using aluminum solder, a thin p-type silicon layer, i.e. a regrowth layer is formed on the n+-type silicon after bonding.
-Because of the layer formation, a considerably high forward voltage drop (FVD) is observed in the regrowth layer.
+When a n+-type surface of a diode is bonded to a tungsten or molybdenum electrode using aluminum solder, a thin p-type regrowth layer is formed on the n+-type silicon after bonding.
+This layer formation generates a considerable forward voltage drop (FVD) in the regrowth layer.

 Please do not copy without permission.